 Above: The etching found in the middle of all Polarouter/Polerouter Date and non Date plexis.
 The etching is on the inside, so cannot be removed by polishing of the outside.

 The Polarouter plexis were fitted from the outside of the case, and held in place with the inner marker ring which also doubled as a tension ring against the plexiglass (more details on page 6 of UG Technical Note 2).
-There was a case design change between the Polarouter 20214/20217 and the Polerouter S and H 20214/20217, which also meant a new plexi design.
-Although the plexi kept the same flatter profile, the diameters changed, and the new plexi design was now fitted from inside the case, held in with a one-piece metal tension ring that screwed in behind it to lock it against the case (more details on page 9 of UG Technical Note 3).
-With the introduction of the Microtor models, the plexi was again press-fitted from the outside, but utilised a separate tension ring, and was given a new profile which had much more rounded edges – a feature which was kept through into the 70s.
+There was a case design change between the Polarouter 20214/20217 and the Polerouter S and H 20214/20217, which also meant new plexi designs and mounting styles.
+Although the updated plexis kept a similar flatter profile, the diameters changed, and the new plexi design for the S-cases was now fitted from inside the case, held in with a one-piece metal tension ring that screwed in behind it to lock it against the case.
+The H-cases also kept the same flatter profile, but returned to the style of mounting from the top, and utilising a thin tension ring (more details on page 9 of UG Technical Note 3).
+With the introduction of the Microtor models, the plexi was again press-fitted from the outside utilising a seperate tension ring, and was given a new profile which had much more rounded edges – a feature which was kept through into the 70s.

 Above: UG technical note for fitting a Polarouter 20214/20217 plexiglass.